Close

 The Unit Chaplain: Roles and Responsibilities

-Chaplains are the military’s religious leaders.
-They are responsible for tending to the spiritual and moral well-being of service members and their families.
-The chaplain’s responsibilities include performing religious rites, conducting worship services and providing confidential counseling.
-They also advise commanders on religious, spiritual and moral matters.
+Military chaplains are responsible for tending to the spiritual and moral well-being of service members and their families.
+Their responsibilities include performing religious rites, conducting worship services and providing confidential counseling.

-Chaplains are commissioned officers stationed wherever there are military members, including combat environments.
+These chaplains are commissioned officers stationed wherever there are military members, including in combat environments.
 They have an important role in the commander’s program for operational stress control.

 The chaplain team includes chaplain assistants and religious program specialists.
 Both are enlisted personnel.
 The team’s obligations to service members and their families include: